Letter R Guide

 Blockbuster

-Do: Build a rigid stem and upper chamber first, then cut a decisive leg angle that reinforces the R's forward movement.
+Do: Build a rigid stem and upper chamber, then cut the leg with a decisive angle that gives the letter forward motion.

 Open Blockbuster